Fury7425/pawdio-lab/README.md

 ## Exported Files

-If `Output Folder` is empty, files are written to `~/Documents/Pawdio
+If `Output Folder` is empty, files are written to `~/Documents/Pawdio Lab Exports` (or a system temp fallback if the home directory is unavailable).

 Latency:
 - `latency_report_<timestamp>.txt`